Toilets 4 Life Project Details

 The Toilets 4 Life project will bring a sustainable system of waste disposal and water use management to the district.
 Septic toilets will be installed and trucks will be used to pick up waste and bring it to locations where it can be properly disposed.
 Local stakeholders will be trained, and a plan for ongoing community participation will be implemented.

-- Purchase of 2 Emptying Trucks: These trucks will pick up waste from the septic tanks and bring it to a location it can be properly disposed
+- Purchase of 1 Emptying Truck: This truck will pick up waste from the septic tanks and bring it to a location it can be properly disposed

 - Training of local stakeholders, builders, and drillers on equipment handling and maintenance